Kolmogorov-Hinze scales in turbulent superfluids

 When oil is poured into water and these fluids are stirred, the oil becomes split into droplets in the water.
 The droplet sizes become smaller with more vigorous stirring.
 Such disintegration phenomena in multicomponent fluids are ubiquitous in nature, and are important in engineering and industry.

 Kolmogorov~\cite{Kolmogorov49} and Hinze~\cite{Hinze} considered the disintegration process of droplets, and estimated the size of droplets in turbulent fluids.
-In fully-developed turbulence, the energy is input into the system as large-scale eddies that cascade toward a smaller scale, resulting in the Kolmogorov power law of the energy spectrum~\cite{Frisch}.
-In such turbulent fluids, large-size droplets are unstable because they are fragile to deformation and disintegration due to the fluctuating pressure of the surrounding fluid.
-Small droplets are thus produced by the breakup of large droplets, and this breakup process continues to a scale where the turbulent energy to break up the droplets becomes balanced with the droplet energy sustaining its shape.
+In fully-developed turbulence, the energy is input into the system as large-scale eddies, which cascades toward a smaller scale, resulting in the Kolmogorov power law of the energy spectrum~\cite{Frisch}.
+In such turbulent fluids, large-size droplets are unstable because they are susceptible to deformation and disintegration due to the fluctuating pressure of the surrounding fluid.
+Small droplets are thus produced by the breakup of large droplets, and this breakup process continues to a scale where the turbulent energy to break up the droplets becomes balanced with the droplet energy that sustains their shape.
 Droplets smaller than this scale coalesce into large droplets.
-Therefore, there exists a characteristic size $D$ of droplets in turbulent fluids, which is referred to as the Kolmogorov-Hinze (KH) scale, given by~\cite{Hinze}
+Therefore, there exists a characteristic size $D$ for droplets in turbulent fluids, which is referred to as the Kolmogorov-Hinze (KH) scale, given by~\cite{Hinze}

 where $\sigma$ is the interface tension coefficient, $\rho$ is the density of the surrounding fluid, and $\epsilon$ is the energy input rate to maintain the turbulence.
 The KH scale has been experimentally verified in various systems~\cite{Clay, Shinnar, Sleicher, Arai, Deane}.
 Furthermore, direct numerical simulations have been performed over the last decade~\cite{Perlekar12, Skartlien, Perlekar14, Fan, Perlekar17, Rosti}.